 Web shop software has improved significantly in recent years.
 Not so long ago typical online shop software was generally not search engine friendly and often worse than this in that some positively blocked search engines from navigating the sites with complex url’s to your products that the search engines could not process.
 Times have changed and programmers have learnt that they need to build e-commerce systems so:

-- they are search engine friendly in the way they contruct the page code and
+- they are search engine friendly in the way they construct the page code and

 - they allow you to control the things you need to.

-If you are using a leading shop package then this will probably be fine.
+If you are using leading online store software then this will probably be fine.
 I would be more careful if you have a one-off system built for you.
 But, clearly you need to know how to make the best of the software you have for listing and describing your products.

 The important things you need to be able to control are:

-- Title Tag (most important place to describe your product using relevant keywords)
+- Title Tag (most important place to describe your product using relevant keywords – include brand, product name, serial number and any variation)

-- Description Tag (not so important but a good place to describe your product as search engines sometimes use this in the search results listing page)
+- Description Tag (not so important but a good place to describe your product as search engines often use this in the search results listing page)

 - Heading 1 (next most important place to describe your product using relevant keywords)